smilodon76/RXOS-amdOS-zergpool/README.md

 change the hashrate in the same format. otherwise the profitability will not work properly. if there is a big discrepancy between the calculated and the real profit, it is because the hashrate is not enough to find blocks in a reasonable time. the more they use this operating system the closer the profits will be to the estimated.

-if you want to make changes to the μπη and the profitability is low, so that the rig is not deactivated, type disallow && minestop
+if you want to make changes to the mph and the profitability is low, so that the rig is not deactivated, type disallow && minestop

 # For ZERGPOOL algo switching profit